Sometimes, babies arrive early. It’s important to recognise premature labour, in case you and your baby need medical care.

 Risk factors for premature birth

-The presence of certain bacteria in the urine (even without signs of an infection) seems to make premature labour more likely.
+The presence of certain germs in the urine (even without signs of an infection) seems to make premature labour more likely.
 Treating the infection seems to reduce the risk of premature labour.

 Remember, if any or all of these risks apply to you, you may still have a full term pregnancy.
 And, if you have none of the risks, you may still have a premature labour.